overt-source/SharpLinux/README.md

 ## Build instructions:
-Simply clone the repository, then run claunch.exe with params kernel filename and root dir from a command line where the repo appeared.
+Simply clone the repository, then run claunch.exe with params kernel filename )default: \sbin\init) and root dir (default: %cd%) from a command line where the repo appeared.
 The default (root) password is bluebox, and the hostname is crossbar.
 Enjoy!